 On the other hand, the weak propensity for Ho to yield the (Ln-MC)2-Muc species indicates that an opposing trend takes over for the latter end of the lanthanide seriesthe ionic radius cannot be the sole constraint driving the formation of the molecular container in solution.
 The size mismatch of the heavier Ln's within the 15-MC-5 ring is reflected in their lower stability constants (Figure 3B).
 The smaller lanthanides do not accommodate as well the Ln-O distance required to bind effectively to the five metallacrown ring oxygen atoms.
 Therefore, ions such as Ho3+ must stay nearly within the plane of the oxygen atoms to form a stable host complex.
-At the same time, crystal structures with smaller Ln's typically are consistent with quest binding in the orientation to bridge the hydrophobic faces of two MCs.
-[3b, 3e, 4a, 4c] However, bridging a dicarboxylate to form (MC)2Muc from (MC)Muc and another MC would strainforces the lanthanide ion to be more displaced from the 15-MC-5 ring, which weakens the stability of the host.'s position within the second MC ring.
+At the same time, crystal structures with smaller Ln's typically are consistent with quest binding in the orientation to bridge the hydrophobic faces of two MCs.[3b, 3e, 4a, 4c] However, bridging a dicarboxylate to form (MC)2Muc from (MC)Muc and another MC would strainforces the lanthanide ion to be more displaced from the 15-MC-5 ring, which weakens the stability of the host.'s position within the second MC ring.
 Therefore, the system favors the 1:1 complex for the later Ln's due to the low binding constant of the Ln within the ring, despite the presumably favorable orientation of the guest and high Lewis acidity of the central lanthanide.

 Figure 3.
-A) Summary of Stability constants for 1st and 2nd complexation events of muconate quest with MC host Log K-according to lanthanide species ionic radius, [6] Seelected lanthanides Sm3+ through Ho3+ with ionic radii of 8-coordinate species.
-Black squares: $K_1$ values to describe the equilibrium MC + Muc $\approx$ (MC)Muc; Open circles: $K_2$ values for MC + (MC)Muc $\approx$ (MC)2Muc B) Previously published stability constants of Ln3+ substitution for Ca2+ in the 15-MC-5 motif (99:1 MeOH:H2O; ligand is tryptophan hydroxamic acid) [SB8] [8a]
+A) Summary of Stability constants for 1st and 2nd complexation events of muconate quest with MC host Log K according to lanthanide species ionic radius, [6] Seelected lanthanides Sm3+ through Ho3+ with ionic radii of 8coordinate species.
+Black squares: $K_1$ values to describe the equilibrium MC + Muc $\neq$ (MC)Muc; Open circles: $K_2$ values for MC + (MC)Muc $\Rightarrow$ (MC)2Muc B) Previously published stability constants of Ln3+ substitution for Ca2+ in the 15-MC-5 motif (99:1 MeOH:H2O; ligand is tryptophan hydroxamic acid)[SB8][8a]

-Decidedly, we cannot determine whether this thermodynamic observation is a cause or an effect of compartment formation, nor can we determine what physical aspect could be causing the trend.
-Regarding a physical rationale, although the calorimetry indicates that a (Ln-MC)-Muc complex is favored, it does not tell us how the guest binds, e.g., monodentate or bidentate to the Ln3+.
-The smallest lanthanides may not be able to bind a guest in a bidentate fashion that geometrically would allow bridging of the guest across the hydrophobic faces, which could, in turn, lead the system to favor exclusion of the dimeric (Ln-MC)2 Muc.
-[SB9]
+Decidedly, we cannot determine whether thic thormodynamicobservation is or offoct 2 causo 20 compartment formation, norcan dotormino what physical MO aspect could be causing the trend.
+Regarding a physical rationale. although the calorimetry indicates that a (Ln-MC)-Muc complex is favored, it does not tell us how the guest binds, e.g., monodentate or bidentate to the Ln3+.
+The smallest lanthanides may not be able to bind a guest in a bidentate fashion that geometrically would allow bridging of the guest across the hydrophobic faces which could, in turn, lead the system to favor exclusion of the dimeric (Ln-MC)2-Muc.[SB9]